 The primary service provider should assign an IP address to each aircraft under contract.
-This should be coordinated with IANA and be updated along with a new Aircraft Certificate, service provider key, aircraft secret key.
+This should be coordinated with IANA and be updated along with a new Aircraft Certificate, service provider key.
 The IP address should be changed via an encrypted connection negotiated at DTLS logon to the primary service provider.